|

 Rue de l'Hospital.
 The street name was later changed to honor Governor

-Francis T. Nicholls who was a war general before being elected as
+Francis T. Nicholls who was a Civil War general before being elected as

 governor of Louisiana.